nicolewallace09/the-shoppies/README.md

 ![Github licence](http://img.shields.io/badge/license-MIT-blue.svg)

 ## Description
-This is an application using React as the framework and allows the user to search movies they want to watch from the movieDB API.
-Users will be able to save their favorites on a list to view later on their Watch List.
-Their Watch List will be saved after reloading because it is saved in the local storage.
+Welcome to The Shoppies: Movie awards for entrepreneurs!
+This application was build to help Shopify manager their movie nominations.
+This application allows users to search for movies using the OMBD api and allow users to save the movies they want to nominate.
+The application is built using React, Javascript, HTML, and CSS.

 ## Table of Contents
 * [Installation](#installation)